This park is currently closed due to fire hazard.

 Lax Kwaxl/Dundas and Melville Islands Conservancy

-Please note: This site is under construction; more information on this conservancy will be added when it becomes available.
+Please note: more information on this conservancy will be added when it becomes available.

 About This ConservancyThe Lax Kwaxl/Dundas and Melville Islands area has a long history of use by First Nations.
 The conservancy is associated with Lax Kw’alaams and Metlakatla First Nations (collectively Coast Tsimshian).
 This conservancy comprises the islands of Zayas, Dundas, Baron, Dunira and Melville, as well as a large number of associated smaller islands.